 Description

 Embark on an enlightening journey with The Geology of Greece, the second installment in The Legend of Atlantis and The Science of Geology series.
 In this compelling volume, which forms the second part of the foundational two-book set that inaugurates the series, the focus turns once again to Atlantis, continuing the insightful investigation initiated in volume 1.
 This volume begins with the Egyptian priest's account of ancient Greece and the great catastrophe's effect on it.
 It then proceeds, over the remainder of the book, to closely examine all relevant geological evidence.
 Taking the priest's narrative as a starting point, the book delves into all aspects of the geology of Greece and the Aegean region.
 The priest's account, in fact, serves as a springboard for the comparison of the actual geological evidence with the contemporary academic scientific interpretations of it.
 The pages of this volume resonate with the clash between the uniformitarian doctrines of the Lyellian camp of 19th century British geologists, and the catastrophism of the original founders of the science.
-Intriguingly, Greece and the Aegean emerge as as a living laboratory, challenging existing geological paradigms to their core.
+Intriguingly, Greece and the Aegean emerge as a living laboratory, challenging existing geological paradigms to their core.
 The author expertly navigates through the evidence, comparing what that evidence clearly indicates with the prevailing uniformitarian theories.
-The reader is led to question whether the established doctrines can convincingly account for the evidence or if the priest's catastrophe offers a more cogent explanation.
+The reader is led to question whether the established doctrines of today can convincingly account for the evidence or if the priest's catastrophe offers a more cogent explanation.
 The unerring guides in this exploration are the unbreakable laws of physics, simple logic and our own everyday experience.
 The narrative unfolds to demonstrate the inadequacy of conventional academic theories, paving the way for the revolutionary assertion that catastrophic events hold the key to deciphering the Greek geological puzzle.
 A detailed synthesis of research and analysis culminates in a compelling revelation: that the very fabric of the Earth's history bears the indelible marks of cataclysmic upheaval.

 About the author

 Driven by a primary interest in the enigma of the Ice Age, the author embarked on a quest to solve what is probably the greatest mystery in geology, undeterred by the many decades of prior and futile efforts that had preceded his.
-Growing up near formerly glaciated landscapes in Ireland, and living among them in the Northeastern United States, he became very familiar with the evidence the Ice Age left behind.
+Growing up near formerly glaciated landscapes in Ireland, and living among them in the Northeastern U.S., he became very familiar with the evidence the Ice Age supposedly left behind.

-The author's approach to his critical analysis of the Atlantis legend and the science of geology is based solely on the evidence and underpinned by the laws of physics, and, using much scientific evidence and those laws of physics, this series seeks to demonstrate that the geological history of this world may well be very different to what orthodox academic geology says it is, and lost Atlantis may indeed be a reality.
+The author's approach to his analysis of the Atlantis legend and the science of geology is based solely on the evidence and underpinned by the laws of physics, and, using much scientific evidence and those same laws of physics, this series seeks to demonstrate that the geological history of this world may well be very different to what orthodox academic geology says it is, and lost Atlantis may indeed be very much a reality.